NEQTO Docs

 Sample 1

-Execute the uname -p command to display CPU information.
+Execute the uname -a command to display system information.

 var done = false;